wharttiv/pyopensci-scipy25-create-python-package/README.md

 Before the workshop, be sure that you read our setup instructions on our [events page here](https://www.pyopensci.org/events/pyopensci-scipy25-create-python-package-workshop.html).

-You will need a GitHub and a testPyPi account to follow along.
+You will need a GitHub and a testPyPI account to follow along.

 ## GitHub Codespaces